phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 dls = poisonous_fishes.dataloaders(path)
 ```

-I am using fine_tune here for the resnet pretrained model for transfer learning.
-Transfer learning is quite popular in recent years with big deep learning projects coming up the magnificent architectures and pretrained with huge datasets of basic objects and animals.
+I am using the fine_tune function and the resnet pretrained model for transfer learning.
+Transfer learning is quite popular in recent years with deep learning projects coming up with great model architectures which are pretrained with huge datasets of basic objects and animals such as imagenet.
 We just need to finetune these model in the last layer to solve the classification problem for our dataset.
-It doesn't need much iteration to train these transfer learning models, just a few iteration lesser than 10 will surffice.
+It doesn't need many iterations to train these transfer learning models, just a few iterations with less than 10 will surffice.
 In fact, if we train many iterations, the performance will drop since the model will be overfitting to the training data.
-Therefore, once the validation loss keeps increasing, we should stop before that overfitting happens.
+Therefore, once the validation loss keeps increasing, we should stop before the overfitting happens.

 ```python